min2ha/ukwa-site/content/target/60629/index.en.md

   "subject": null
 }

-# V3: Like playing computer games?
-WHO decides that you could be suffering from a mental health disorder

 News article about the World Health Organisation has included "gaming disorder" in a list of mental health conditions detailed in the draft of its latest International Classification of Diseases